Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-$M$ is sparse due to the locality of nearest neighbors.
-The optimization problem (Equation~\ref{equation9}) can then be transformed into a least square problem and is equivalent to solving the following linear system:
+The boundary condition $x_i = 0, i \in \mathcal{B}$ can be enforced by crossing out the boundary components of $x$ and the corresponding columns of matrices $A$ and $U$ in the equation.
+This optimization problem can then be transformed into an unconstrained least squares problem by $\nabla_{x} E(x, n) =0$ and $\nabla_{n} E(x, n) =0$.
+It is equivalent to solving the linear system

 where